ADR General FAQs

 What are the requirements for fire extinguishers for transport units carrying dangerous goods?

-Section 8.1.4 of ADR 2011 specifies fire extinguisher requirements for transport units carrying dangerous goods.
+Section 8.1.4 of the ADR specifies fire extinguisher requirements for transport units carrying dangerous goods.

 What equipment must be carried on a vehicle carrying dangerous goods?